 The course is presented in twelve video segments on two DVDs.
 Segments vary in length from 15 to 27 minutes.
 The course includes a 236-page study guide.
 Study guide pages are only 4.75” x 7.5” so the amount of content is not really as large as you would suppose for this size book.
 For each chapter, the study guide provides an introduction, Scripture readings (generally one or more complete chapters rather than isolated verses), a list of objectives, a very detailed lecture outline that is sometimes expanded with extra information not presented in the DVDs, and questions.
 Students should first watch the DVD then read through the study guide and respond to the questions.
 Questions for each chapter generally include five multiple-choice questions, three or four “short answer” questions that might require a paragraph-length response, and three or four discussion questions that could also occasionally be used for essay assignments.
-There is a downloadable answer key for the study guide available on the product page at the publisher's website.
+There is a downloadable answer key for the study guide available on the publisher's website.

 I like the content and presentation of the course, and I think it works particularly well for worldview education since it covers some key worldview concepts.
 Unlike other economics courses, Sproul concludes with a call to action for Christians to understand and resist the temptation to urge government intervention that leads toward socialism because we like a particular goal or program.
 He encourages political action, especially at the local level so that Christians can influence government from scriptural principles based on both a limited-government view and care and concern for the needy.